Lisa on Ice

 "Lisa on Ice" is the eighth episode of the sixth season of the American animated television series The Simpsons.
-It was the first broadcast on Fox in the United States on November 13, 1994.
+It was the first broadcast on Fox in the United States on November 13, 1994, and aired on BBC Two in the UK on November 1, 1999.
 In this episode, Lisa discovers that she possesses a skill for ice hockey.
 A rivalry between her and Bart ensues, as the siblings play for opposing teams.

-This episode was written by Mike Scully and directed by Bob Anderson.
+The episode was written by Mike Scully and directed by Bob Anderson.
 Scully's passion for hockey inspired the plot.
-It is also Mike’s first episode as a writer.
+It was also Scully's second episode as a writer, after Lisa's Rival.
 It features cultural references to films such as Rollerball and The Pope of Greenwich Village.
-The episode was well-received by critics and acquired a Nielsen rating of 11.6.
+The episode was well received by critics and acquired a Nielsen rating of 11.6.

 Plot

 Principal Skinner gathers the students of Springfield Elementary School at an assembly to announce which subjects they are failing, especially Ralph.
 Lisa, who prides herself on her academic achievements, is horrified to discover she is failing gym class.
 Lisa attempts to appeal to her gym teacher, who makes her a deal: if Lisa regularly participates in a sports program outside of school, she will get a passing grade in gym class.
 Lisa attempts to join a basketball team, but is unable to dribble properly.
 She then attempts to join a volleyball team, but the team's only ball is deflated when it lands on her spiky hair.
 Lisa becomes despondent.

 Later, the family watches Bart play hockey for his team, the Mighty Pigs, coached by Chief Wiggum.
 After the game, Bart ridicules Lisa for her lack of athletic skill and uses his hockey stick to pelt her with litter.
 Apu, the coach of the Kwik-E-Mart Gougers, witnesses Lisa deflecting the litter and throws a hockey puck at her without warning, which she catches.
 Apu makes Lisa the Gougers' goalie.
 Lisa excels as goalie and leads the team to its best season ever.

-Homer begins alternately favoring Bart and Lisa depending on whose team is winning the most games.
+Homer begins alternately favoring Bart and Lisa depending on whose team is winning more games.
 As a result, a sibling rivalry develops between Bart and Lisa.
 The rivalry peaks when the town learns that the Gougers will face the Mighty Pigs at their next match.
 Bart and Lisa's animosity towards each other enhances their athletic skill.
 With four seconds left, Bart is tripped by Jimbo, giving him a penalty shot against Lisa that will decide the outcome of the game.
 As they face off, Bart and Lisa remember the good times they had together when they were younger.
 Bart and Lisa discard their equipment and hug each other.
 The match ends in a tie, much to Marge's pride and Homer's distress.
 Dissatisfied with the outcome, the spectators riot and trash the arena.